What does OTC mean?

 - Do take your medicine exactly as your doctor or the drug label instructs.

-- Do make sure that each of your doctors (if you see more than one) has a list of all of the OTC and prescription medicines you're currently taking.
+- Do make sure that each of your doctors (if you see more than 1) has a list of all of the OTC and prescription medicines you're currently taking.

 - Do keep a complete list of all the OTC and prescription medicines you take.
 Make sure a friend or family member knows where you keep that list in case of an emergency.